patravishek/sieveoferatosthenes/README.md

 # Sieve of Eratosthenes
-Implementation of Sieve of Eratosthenes to find all the prime numbers from a large set of number, the alogoritm has been tested on various conditions to evaluate the performance
+Implementation of Sieve of Eratosthenes to find all the prime numbers from a large set of numbers, the alogoritm has been tested on various conditions to evaluate the performance

 Algorithm Reference:
 https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes